TechLabs-Berlin/st22-theraply/Blog Post/blog_post.md

 ### The UX Process

 The UX process started with the user research.
-Following the competition analysis and the interviews we had a clear view of who our "target audience" is and what the most important "issues" to be addressed were.
+Following the competition analysis and the interviews we had a clear view of who our "target audience" is and whichgit add. the most important "issues" to be addressed were.

 Users can be summed up on average to 3 types: